0

 Format

-2. Ranger introduces maps and students make observations on what makes a good map.
+2. Students make observations on what makes a good map and learn about the different types of maps.

-3. Students receive the mission from a Search and Rescue ranger to help a lost person in the park.
+4. Ranger introduces the kinds of people who use maps in national parks and students receive a mission from a Search and Rescue ranger to help find a lost person in the park (in a scenario).

 Objectives